galaxyproject/galaxy-hub/src/events/gccbosc2018/childcare/index.md

 ***That works out to only $5.50 or $7.75 per hour, thanks to generous ...***

-## Support from eLIFE and ISB
+## Support from eLife and ISB

-Childcare at GCCBOSC is generously supported by a sponsorship from [eLIFE](https://elifesciences.org/) and an [International Society for Biocuration (ISB)](https://www.biocuration.org/) [Microgrant](https://www.biocuration.org/community/microgrants/).
+Childcare at GCCBOSC is generously supported by a sponsorship from [eLife](https://elifesciences.org/) and an [International Society for Biocuration (ISB)](https://www.biocuration.org/) [Microgrant](https://www.biocuration.org/community/microgrants/).

 [<img class="pull-left" src="/src/events/gccbosc2018/sponsors/elife-logo-wide.jpg" alt-"eLife: an open-access journal for promising research in the life and biomedical sciences" width="220" />](https://elifesciences.org/)